Official-MoonDao/documentation/MoonDAO/docs/Legal/Overview Effect Flight/Overview Effect Flight Terms and Conditions.md

 **"Campaign Goal"** means the full fundraising target of 965 ETH (approximately $2,000,000 USD at current rates), designed to fund two seats to sub-orbital space.

-**"Minimum Goal"** means 25% of the Campaign Goal (approximately 241 ETH), the minimum threshold below which the Campaign is declared a failure and full, programmatic refunds are issued.
-This amount represents the bare minimum required to pursue any viable mission profile.
+**"Minimum Goal"** means sufficient funding from on-chain and off-chain commitments to secure a spaceflight or stratospheric balloon seat for Frank White.
+Regardless of the total amount raised by the End Date, MoonDAO will proceed to negotiate with launch carriers on Frank White's behalf following campaign close.

-**"Milestone Goals"** means the intermediate funding thresholds that determine the available mission profile.
+**"Milestone Goals"** means the aspirational funding targets that indicate the likely mission profile available at various funding levels.
 These are defined in Section 4.3 and include: (a) 25% of the Campaign Goal, two stratospheric balloon tickets; (b) 50% of the Campaign Goal, one suborbital seat for Frank White above the Kármán line; and (c) 100% of the Campaign Goal, two suborbital seats (Frank White \+ one community-selected Candidate).
-Specific mission-profile decisions are subject to $OVERVIEW token holder governance, as ETH price fluctuations may affect the purchasing power of funds raised.
+These thresholds serve as planning guides rather than binding cutoffs; MoonDAO will negotiate with carriers regardless of the amount raised, and specific mission-profile decisions are subject to $OVERVIEW token holder governance, as ETH price fluctuations may affect the purchasing power of funds raised.

 **"Stretch Goals"** means any funding raised beyond the Campaign Goal (965 ETH), which may be allocated toward additional seats, an orbital mission, or other enhanced experiences as determined by $OVERVIEW token holder governance votes.